susam/texme/README.md

     automatic rendering on load or due to explicit call to this function.

-  - `commonmarkURL` (CDN URL of minified commonmark.js by default): URL to load commonmark.js while running in a web browser.
+  - `markdownURL` (CDN URL of minified marked.js by default): URL to load marked.js while running in a web browser.

   - `MathJaxURL` (CDN URL of MathJax by default): URL to load MathJax.js while running in a web browser.